grabermtw/Dining-Hall-Review-Website/README.md

-# dining-hall-review-website
+# UMD Dining Hall Food Reviews Website

-Extremely basic website that aggregates reviews for the dining halls of UMD
+Very basic website and API that aggregates reviews for the dining halls of UMD.